Legoota/personal-website/content/work/alpinaraid/alpinaraid-2.md

 Here are the first pictures I took of our <i>Genesis Blue</i> Peugeot 205.

-The first image was shot at the Lac du Mont-Cenis.
+The first image was shot at the <i>Lac du Mont-Cenis</i>.
 It really looks like we were all alone in this beautiful scenery.

 Second picture was taken somewhere in Italy, during a mountain pass downhill.

-Last photo was taken at Col du Glandon (1924 m).
+Last photo was taken at <i>Col du Glandon</i> (1924 m).

 ### Photo details